 SPCH 324 Communication and Gender (3) The creation of images of male and female, and masculine and feminine, through communication, the differences in male and female communication behaviors and styles, and the implications of those images and styles for male-female transactions.

-SPCH 330 Argumentation in Society (3) Contemporary theories of argument with special emphasis on the role of argument in dispute resolution and social influence.
+SPCH 330 Argumentation and Public Policy (3) Contemporary theories of argumentation with special emphasis on methods of formulating and critiquing public policy argument.